anon-cscw2018-author1/bots-paper-repo/README.md

 ## Datasets
 ### Data dumps
 This project begins with the the stub-meta-history.xml.gz dumps from the Wikimedia foundation.
-Note that these files are large -- approximately 85GB uncompressed.
+Note that these files are large -- approximately 85GB compressed.

 ### Revert datasets
 Datasets in `datasets/revert_data/` are parsed bot-bot reverts for each language, generated from parsing the docs by the scripts called in the `Makefile`.
 They are compressed using bzip2 and in TSV format.
 The format of these datasets can be seen in `analysis/0-load-process-data.ipynb`.